Patrick Tissier: Release and new murders

-Tissier was released on 4 January 1992, after 8 and a half years in prison.
+Tissier was released on 4 January 1992, after 8 1/2 years in prison.
 He was 39 years old at the time.

 Following his release, Tissier moved to Perpignan to start a new life.
 He joined the Mormon community.
 He later met the Volckaert family, with whom he became close friends.
 The Volckaert children nicknamed him ‘Uncle Patrick’.
 At the time, the family was unaware of Tissier's criminal past.
 They saw him as a ‘kind’ and ‘helpful’ person.

 On 6 August 1993, in Perpignan, Tissier killed his next-door neighbour Concetta Lemma, aged 45.
 He probably raped her and then strangled her to death.
 He tied her up and wrapped her in a shower curtain, before hiding her body in the ‘Coves’ underground tunnel in Canohès, several hundred metres below ground.
 Following Concetta Lemma's disappearance, her daughters asked Tissier if he had any news, but he replied in the negative.
 Tissier offered to go with them to the police station to report the disappearance.
 The gendarmes, believing it to be a voluntary departure, did not bother to open an investigation, however, as the missing woman was due to appear in court the following month as an accomplice to drug trafficking.

-On the night of 10-11 September, Tissier attacked a friend, 41-years-old Marie-Josée Gauze, in the same town.
+On the night of 10–11 September, Tissier attacked a friend, 41-years-old Marie-Josée Gauze, in the same town.
 He tried to strangle her with a scarf, but she resisted.
 He slammed her head hard against the floor several times, and she fainted.
 Tissier tied her up and undressed her.
 When she wakes up, he has almost certainly raped her.
 Tissier was about to kill her, but Marie-Josée Gauze reasoned with him, calmed him down and left.
 The victim called A&E and was admitted to hospital.
 Convinced that he was wanted for the attempted murder of his girlfriend, Tissier went on the run.

 On 13 September, at 6pm, in the car park of the primary school, Tissier was waiting for 8-year-old Karine Volckaert, the daughter of Jocelyne Milluy, a Mormon friend.
 Karine readily accepted his offer to take her home.
 He parked near a warehouse out of sight and told her they were going to play a game.
 He handcuffs, gags and bonnets her.
 He forced her to get out of the car and hide.
 He drove to Fitou and parked the car near an abandoned house outside the village.
 He puts Karine in the back of the car and rapes her, forcibly holding her wrists.
 She tries to fight back, but Tissier hits her several times.
 Realising what he had done, Tissier strangled her to death.
 He rapes her again, carries her away, throws her into the well of the abandoned house and throws rubbish over her to hide her.